-Bernard has been an MP since 1992 and was elected as Chairman of the Public Administration Committee in May 2010, which scrutinises "good government" across Whitehall.
+Bernard was first elected to Parliament in 1992 and was elected as Chairman of the Public Administration Committee in May 2010, which scrutinises "good government" across Whitehall.

 He has served on the House of Commons Defence Committee, and speaks and writes extensively about defence matters.
 He is also Chairman of the All Party Group on Homeland Security, and for an informal group supporting a Thames Estuary Airport.
 He is a member of the Executive of the 1922 Committee of backbench Conservative MPs.

 He was first elected as Member of Parliament for North Colchester in 1992, and then for North Essex in 1997, 2001 and 2005.
 In 2010, following the Boundary review, he was elected as MP for Harwich and North Essex, and re-elected in 2015.